-Pre-requisites: Good results at Level 2
+Pre-requisites: Good results at Level 2 including the external exams.

 A course of English at Year 13 leads towards the National Certificate of Educational Achievement Level 3 and to prepare student for tertiary studies as well as life beyond school.
 Students can gain enough credits for a University Entrance basket and for course endorsement.